 The maximum amount we will lend to a customer.
 The maximum loan amount depends on the specific mortgage deal you choose.
 Details of these are displayed on factsheets and individual online mortgage deal pages

-A Fixed rate mortgage can offer the stability of a fixed rate of interest until an agreed date.
+A Fixed rate mortgage offers the stability of a fixed rate of interest until an agreed date.
 This means that the interest rate remains the same throughout the term of the mortgage deal, as opposed to other types of mortgage (outlined below) where the rate may adjust.

 With a Tracker mortgage, the interest rate is set at a percentage above or below the Bank of England (BoE) base rate.
 The interest rate payable will rise and fall in line with changes to the BoE base rate.
-Tracker mortgages include a ‘collar’ which is the minimum limit that the interest rate of a tracker mortgage could fall to and a ‘cap’ which is the maximum rate your interest will rise to if there is an increase in the Base Rate.
+Tracker mortgages include a ''collar'' which is the minimum rate that the interest rate of a tracker mortgage could fall to and a ‘cap’ which is the maximum rate your interest will rise to if there is an increase in the Base Rate.

 APRC (Annual Percentage Rate of Charge)